 Tiffany Mangulabnan was born in Manila, Philippines, where she studied ballet mainly at the Philippine Ballet Theatre Conservatoire, and started performing as an apprentice with Philippine Ballet Theatre in 2001.
-Later, as a member of the company, she danced in the corps de ballet of several full-length classical productions before being named a soloist, and finally a principal in 2010.
-She was a Principal Dancer with the company from 2010-2012, dancing the lead roles in ballets like 'Swan Lake' and others.
+Later, as a member of the company, she danced in the corps de ballet for several full-length classical productions before being named a soloist, and finally a principal in 2010.
+She was a Principal Dancer with the company from 2010-2012, dancing the lead roles in ballets like 'Swan Lake', and others.
 In 2012 she moved to New York City, where she danced with Charles Askegard and Michele Wiles's BalletNext for four years.
-Since 2016, she has been freelancing in New York City's contemporary ballet scene, dancing as part of companies such as Emery LeCrone DANCE, Gleich Dances, Claudia Schreier & Company, Terra Firma Dance Theatre, and Brookoff Dance Repertory Ensemble.
+Since 2016, she has been freelancing in New York City's contemporary ballet scene, dancing as part of companies such as Emery LeCrone DANCE, Pigeonwing Dance, Gleich Dances, Claudia Schreier & Company, Indelible Dance, Terra Firma Dance Theatre, and Brookoff Dance Repertory Ensemble.
 She co-founded konverjdans with Amy Saunder and Jordan Miller in 2016.